Wyndmoor, Pennsylvania: 20th century

-Beyond fire suppression activities, WHCo is active in the community in many other ways.
-Fire prevention programs have always been a primary focus.
-The company keeps a busy schedule with weekend birthday parties held at the station, sometimes multiple parties each day.
-The parties often include a 15–30-minute presentation on fire safety.
-Throughout the year WHCo presents fire prevention programs to local schools, camps, day-care facilities, and other businesses and organizations.
-Annual demonstrations are made to The Boy Scouts of America to display not only safety messages, but also drunk-driving warnings.

-Equally importantly, WHCo has forged a relationship, approaching almost a decade long, with UCP – United Cerebral Palsy.
-UCP is a nearby organization who provides direct services to over 2,400 adults, children and their families with a variety of disabilities including cerebral palsy, head trauma, stroke and spinal cord injury.
-Groups of Wyndmoor firefighters can be found at any one of UCP's six annual fundraising events.

-Monday nights are busy nights for Wyndmoor volunteers.
-Almost fifty weeks a year, Wyndmoor firefighters meet Mondays from 6:45 pm through 9:30 pm to maintain, test, practice, discuss, and plan for fire and rescue-related events.
-Beyond these evenings, special joint training sessions might be scheduled for weekends or other evenings throughout the year.
-While all firefighters must engage in no less than eighty hours of academy training before stepping foot on a fireground, the reality holds true that the training never ends.

-In the late 1990s it was decided that the fire company would add emergency medical services to its already expanded list of rescue operations.
+In the late 1990s, it was decided that the fire company would add emergency medical services to its already expanded list of rescue operations.
 The company purchased the QRS (Quick Response Service) unit that houses enough basic life support and first-aid equipment to complement the Springfield Ambulance Association's arrival.

+21st century

 Shortly after WHCo sent a crew to Ground Zero following September 11, 2001's terrorist activities, the Hazardous Materials operation also expanded.
 Wyndmoor teamed with HazMat 919 as Eastern Montgomery County's primary decontamination service.
 A larger environmental response trailer was purchased to accommodate the increased quantity of equipment needed.
 A much more in-depth training program was enforced and all WHCo members were required to complete advanced levels of hazardous materials training.

 Today Wyndmoor Hose Company, No. 1 is equipped to respond to virtually any emergency.
 Currently the department responds with a 2007 Pierce Rescue, a Ford F550, has a boat used for rescue, and trailers.
 A '19 Rosenbauer with a 55' aerial boom was received May 2019 - Snorkel 82.
 From building fire to vehicle rescue, from hazardous material to emergency medical situations, Wyndmoor has personnel that are well trained and highly skilled prepared to act.